nangia/nangia.github.io/content/jeeproblem/index.md

 +++
 date = 2024-07-24T18:09:49-08:00
-title = 'JEE Problem'
-slug = 'jee237'
+title = '3 digit natural numbers that are divisible by 2 or 3 but not by 7' slug = 'jee237'
-summary='Find the number of 3 digit natural numbers from that are divisible by 2 or 3 but not by 7.' categories = ['Tech'] tags = ['maths' ]
+summary='Find 3 digit natural numbers that are divisible by 2 or 3 but not by 7.'
+categories = ['maths']
+tags = ['PIE' ]
 [params]
   math = true
 +++

 ## Problem
-Find the number of 3 digit natural numbers from that are divisible by 2 or 3 but not by 7.
+Find the number of 3 digit natural numbers that are divisible by 2 or 3 but not by 7.

 ## Solution